SOP-MINI/sop-site/content/sop1/lab/l0/index.en.md

 	rm prog1 prog2 prog3
 ```

-Compile and run the program with above Makefie, how can you compile only one target at a time?
+Compile and run the program with above Makefile, how can you compile only one target at a time?
 {{< expand "Answer" >}}
 ```shell
 make prog3